hanggao811/ligo-anomaly-detection/README.md

 Data Preparation
 Place your input data (e.g., trial_data.hdf5) in the data/ folder.

-Directory structure after setup: ligo-anomaly-detection/
-├── Submission_file/ #file consist the pre-trained models and the codes │   ├── model_(91.0)(91.1).keras    # Pre-trained model 1
+Directory and File Descriptions
+Submission_file/
+Contains files required for submission model_(91.0)(91.1).keras
+Pre-trained model version 1 for anomaly detection in LIGO data. model_(91.9)(88.8).keras
-│   ├── model_(91.9)(88.8).keras    # Pre-trained model 2
+Pre-trained model version 2 for anomaly detection in LIGO data. model_(94.0)(90.8).keras
-│   ├── model_(94.0)(90.8).keras    # Pre-trained model 3
+Pre-trained model version 3 for anomaly detection in LIGO data. model.keras
-│   ├── model_2.keras    # model classifies the anomaly from the background with model 1,2,3
-│   ├── model.ipynb    # Notebook for testing with your data
+A model designed to distinguish anomalies from background noise using the predictions from models 1, 2, and 3. model.ipynb
+A Jupyter notebook for testing the pre-trained models using custom input data, guiding users through loading the models and making predictions. data/
+Directory containing input datasets.
+Some files were deleted due to size constraints but can be downloaded at the challenge website as needed: background.npz: Contains background noise data used for training or testing. bbh_for_challenge.npy: Data representing binary black hole signals for model training/testing. sglf_for_challenge.npy: Simulated sine-Gaussian signals used for anomaly detection training. requirements.txt
+List of Python dependencies necessary to run the models and notebooks.
+TransformerHDR1.1.ipynb
+A Jupyter notebook for training the model 1,2,3 though the parameters need be tuned TransformerHDRfinal.ipynb
-│   └── TransformerHDRfinal.ipynb    # Notebook for training the model
+A Jupyter notebook for training the transformer-based anomaly detection model from scratch using the provided datasets.
-├── data/
-│   ├── background.npz    # was deleted due to file size, can be downloaded through the challenge website if needed │   ├── bbh_for_challenge.npy   # was deleted due to file size, can be downloaded through the challenge website if needed │   └── sglf_for_challenge.npy    #was deleted due to file size, can be downloaded through the challenge website if needed ├── requirements.txt         # Python dependencies, will be added soon🤔 └── README.md

-Usage
+README.md

+Instructions for setting up the project, installing dependencies, and testing the models using input data.
-Test with Your Data
+To Test with Your Data
-Open model.ipynb
+1.Open model.ipynb
-# Modify the input path to your data
-# The data, due to the requirements of the challenge, should be in the shape of (N, 200, 2),
-# where 200 represents the time steps, and 2 corresponds to the LIGO Livingston and LIGO Hanford data.
-input_data = load_hdf5_data("../trial_data.hdf5")

-# Initialize the model and load the pre-trained weights or configuration
-model = Model()
+2.Modify the input path to your data(The data, due to the requirements of the challenge, should be in the shape of (N, 200, 2), where 200 represents the time steps, and 2 corresponds to the LIGO Livingston and LIGO Hanford data.) input_data = load_hdf5_data("../trial_data.hdf5") 3.Initialize the model and load the pre-trained weights or configuration model = Model() model.load()
-model.load()

-# Predict using the model and the provided input data
-predictions = model.predict(input_data)
+4.Predict using the model and the provided input data predictions = model.predict(input_data)